NAMTeam/namteam.github.io/content/docs/reference/frequently-asked-questions.md

 14. **Are there any tutorials or videos that help explain this mod and its functionality?**

     Yes, there are some tutorials included in this documentation.
-There are also quite a few on the main SC4 forums, as well as on YouTube, but considering that the NAM has actually been around longer than YouTube (!), it is important to pay attention to the date of tutorial, as the NAM has changed significantly since the early days, and is still changing (particularly in light of the long-term project to move away from standard puzzle pieces)..
+There are also quite a few on the main SC4 forums, as well as on YouTube, but considering that the NAM has actually been around longer than YouTube (!), it is important to pay attention to the date of tutorial, as the NAM has changed significantly since the early days, and is still changing (particularly in light of the long-term project to move away from standard puzzle pieces).

 15. **Does the NAM have dependencies?**